-Taking Stock: Multistakeholder Convening at the 2023 Paris Peace Forum focusing on tackling the threat from commercial cyber proliferation, namely spyware
+Taking Stock “Commercial Spywares And Beyond” : Multistakeholder Convening at the 2023 Paris Peace Forum focusing on tackling the risk of the irresponsible use and proliferation of commercial cyber tools, including commercial spyware

-The misuse and proliferation of cyber tools first became a major policy issue a decade ago when human rights organizations in France and the UK drew attention to the misuse of Amesys and Gamma/FinFisher technology.
+The misuse and proliferation of commercial cyber tools first became a major policy issue a decade ago.
 European governments and the U.S. government subsequently paid closer attention to the use and exports of such technologies.
-Partly fueled by national security and counterintelligence concerns complementing those raised by human rights organizations, governments supported the addition of two new multilateral export controls dedicated to cyber tools through the Wassenaar Arrangement in 2013.
+Partly fueled by national security and counterintelligence concerns complementing those raised by human rights organizations, governments supported the addition of two new multilateral export controls dedicated to commercial cyber tools through the Wassenaar Arrangement in 2013.
+The strategic goal is to shape the marketplace in support of the responsible use consistent with respect for universal human rights, the rule of law, and civil rights and civil liberties and in line with the UN Guiding Principles for Business and Human Rights..

-Over the past decade, the misuse and proliferation of cyber tools has been a growing concern of governments.
+Over the past decade, the misuse and proliferation of commercial cyber tools has been a growing concern of governments.
 For example,

 The U.S. Office of the Director of National Intelligence warned as early as 2013 that “a handful of commercial companies sell computer intrusion kits on the open market.
 These hardware and software packages can give governments and cybercriminals the capability to steal, manipulate, or delete information on targeted systems.
 Even more companies develop and sell professional-quality technologies to support cyber operations—often branding these tools as lawful-intercept or defensive security research products.
 Foreign governments already use some of these tools to target US systems.”
 In 2020, President Trump highlighted “the proliferation of more effective and commercially available cyber and surveillance technologies” as a concern in the US National Counterintelligence Strategy.